ku-nlp/KWDLC/README.md

 * knp/ : the corpus annotated with annotations of morphology, named entities, dependencies, predicate-argument structures, and coreferences
 * doc/ : annotation guidelines
+* test.file : The file list for evaluation of parsers

 Note that the encoding of the corpus data is UTF-8.